bitprj/curriculum/Module4_Concepts/Adding or Changing Elements.md

 Now, the value in the array `numbers` that was at the 2nd index (5) will be a 7.

-The time and space complexity of this operation is O(1).
+The time and space complexity of this operation is O(1), because the indexing of arrays allows accessing and changing to be done in constant time.